A New Paradigm for Precision Top Physics: Weighing the Top with Energy Correlators: Hadron Colliders

-The goal of this \emph{Letter} has been to introduce our novel approach to top mass measurements and illustrate its feasibility.
-This proof-of-principles analysis has shown that our approach overcomes many of the standard issues of jet shape based extractions.
-Nevertheless, there remain many areas in which our methodology could be improved to achieve greater statistical power and to bring it closer to experimental reality.
+The goal of this \lett has been to introduce our novel approach to top mass measurements, illustrating its theoretical feasibility and advantages.
+Our promising results motivate developing a deeper theoretical understanding of the three-point correlator of boosted tops in the hadron collider environment.
+Nevertheless, there remain many areas in which our methodology could be improved to achieve greater statistical power and bring it closer to experimental reality.
 These include the optimization of $\delta \zeta$, the binning of $p_{T,\text{jet}}$ and $\zeta^{(pp)}$, and including other shapes on the EEEC correlator.
-On the theoretical side, our promising results motivate developing a deeper understanding of the three-point correlator of boosted tops in the hadron collider environment.
+Regardless, our analysis does demonstrate the observable's potential for a precision $m_{t}$ extraction when measured on a sufficiently large sample of boosted tops.
+We are optimistic that such a sample will be accessible at the HL-LHC where it is forecast that $\sim 10^7$ boosted top events with $p_T>500\,$GeV will be measured~\cite{Azzi:2019yne}.